backend-developers-ltd/ComputeHorde/README.md

 The primary purpose of ComputeHorde is to **provide access to decentralized computing resources required by validators of other subnets**.
 By removing reliance on centralized cloud providers, ComputeHorde ensures the Bittensor network remains true to its goal of decentralized resilience.

+## Bittensor context

+Bittensor is a decentralized network designed to ensure that the most critical technology of our era, AI, remains accessible to everyone, free from the control of centralized entities.
+Each subnet in Bittensor specializes in a _digital commodity_, ranging from storage and large language models to general computing.

+This is achieved by distributing $TAO tokens to incentivize:
+- Subnet owners to define the most useful and reliable commodities (by designing the incentive mechanism),
+- Miners to deliver high-quality and efficient services in an innovative way,
+- Validators to reward miners with the best performance.

+Bittensor end goal is to create an unstoppable, self-sustaining ecosystem free from single-point control, enabling innovation and resilience for the entire network.
+ComputeHorde adds GPU-powered validation to this ecosystem, helping other subnets operate effectively without relying on centralized cloud services.

 ## Key Features

 - **Decentralized Compute for Bittensor Validators**